-Now, the right way to do it is to pour the steamed milk and froth into the serving glass/mug.
+The right way to make latte is to pour the steamed milk and froth into the serving glass/mug.
 Make an espresso shot, and pour it over the milk, from the top.

-Espresso can be made with any coffee bean types, but two most common are:
+Espresso can be made with any coffee bean type, but the two most common are:

 - Arabica (pricier, with a milder and sweeter flavor, also fruity and chocolaty)

 - Robusta (cheaper, with a stronger flavor and higher caffeine content)